javanibble/javanibble.github.io/index.md

 Here, you'll find posts on a wide range of topics, including Software Architecture, Enterprise Architecture, and leadership in tech.
 I also dive into the importance of soft skills in the tech industry and how they play a key role in leading successful teams.

-Whether you're a developer, architect, or team leader, I aim to provide valuable content that helps you grow both technically and personally.

 Thanks for visiting, and I hope you find something useful here!